 |Transcript of SCA's media session

-Following is the transcript (English portion) of a media session by the Secretary for Constitutional Affairs, Mr Stephen Lam, before the recording of a TV special programme on the District Council election today (November 22):
+Following is the transcript (English portion) of a media session by the Secretary for Constitutional Affairs, Mr Stephen Lam, at the Legislative Council Building today (April 2):